InTracworks/WAnD_Web/README.md

   update the database in admin page ex:http://wand.intracworks.com/emoncms/admin/view )

 4.Admin page will have logger info as well , which shows if anything went wrong or error in server.To enable logger or debugger

   $touch /var/log/emoncms.log

   $chmod 666 /var/log/emoncms.log

 5.Edit the settings.php

   $themecolor = "standard";

   $enable_multi_user = true;

   $enable_password_reset = true;

   $feedviewpath = "graph/";

-  change smtp details + check whether the SMTP is enabled in server PC.
+  change smtp details to send mail + check whether the SMTP is enabled in server PC.

-**Change required to customise the icon and name:**
+### Change required to customise the icon and name

 Theme\basic\   all the png or image files